oipsio/oips/oip-02-verifiable-ordinal-collection.md

 1. `p` and `v` are required.
 They refer to protocol and version.
 2. `ty` refers to `type`.
 Only `col` and `insc` are 2 valid values. `col` is used here for collection.
-3. `slug` is a suggestion and not a guarantee that the slug would be reserved to the specific collection.
+3. `slug` is a suggestion and not a guarantee that the slug would be reserved for the specific collection.
 Even if `slug` has already taken by other collections before this one, this collection remains valid.
 4. `publ` refers to an array of public Bitcoin addresses from publisher.
-This is intended to be used verification of inscribed Ordinals.&#x20;
+This is intended to be used for verification of inscribed Ordinals.&#x20;
-   * As Bitcoin Core does not support sign messages with bech32 address,  there are no known standard ways to sign messages with bech32 address today, it is recommended that publisher's address to be of the legacy type, usually starting with `1`.
+   * As Bitcoin Core does not support message signing with bech32 address, there are no known standard ways to sign messages with bech32 address today, it is recommended that publisher's address to be of the [legacy](https://bitcoin.design/guide/glossary/address/#legacy-address---p2pkh) type, usually starting with `1`.
 5. `insc` refers to an array of inscription collections.
    * `iid` refers to inscription ID.
 It must be unique within a collection.
 Collision of `iid` invalidates the collection definition.
-   * `lim` defines the maximum amount that an inscription can be sold or inscribed.
-Further inscriptions beyond `lim` count will not validate.&#x20;
+   * `lim` defines the maximum number of times that an inscription can be sold or inscribed.
+Further inscriptions beyond `lim` count will be deemed invalid.&#x20;
    * `sri` is an optional field and refers to subresource integrity.
 It adds resource integrity to inscriptions.
      1. SRI is defined in accordance to [W3C's SRI specifications](https://www.w3.org/TR/SRI/).&#x20;
      2. If `sri` is present, validation must check for resource integrity.
 Otherwise, resource integrity check is not needed.